 Standout meal: Pesto-topped salmon with caesar salad.
-I cooked it for two of my friends, as well, and they applauded my efforts.
+I cooked it for two of my friends, and they applauded my efforts.
 Is this what it feels like to be a good hostess?
 Do they still make aprons that say “hostess with the mostest,” and should I buy one for myself?
 (No.)

-At this point, I had become the sort of person who plans out her meals days in advance and then goes to the grocery store and shops accordingly.
-I felt like I was spending loads of money on said groceries, but when I compared my food bill to what I normally spend on Postmating lunch and going out to dinner?
-It’s downright affordable—while grass-fed meat, organic eggs, and free-range and antibiotic-free chicken add up, it’s still less than what I normally spend on wine and delivery.
+At this point, I had become the person who plans out her meals days in advance and then goes to the grocery store and shops accordingly.
+I felt like I was spending loads of money on groceries, but when I compared my food bill to what I usually spend on Postmating lunch and going out to dinner?
+It’s downright affordable—while grass-fed meat, organic eggs, and free-range and antibiotic-free chicken add up, it’s still less than I normally spend on wine and delivery.

 I pretty much could do this with my eyes closed by now, especially with the help of the app, which was great.
-It was a fair amount of work, but planning ahead made everything easier and better, and when in doubt, I knew that I could always order a chicken Caesar salad, no croutons, and call it a day.
-I hadn’t been following the exact meal plan (mostly because I don’t love making fish at home, and it included a fair amount of it) but had been sticking to the exact daily carb count and approximate calorie count.
+It was a fair amount of work, but planning made everything easier and better, and when in doubt, I knew that I could always order a chicken Caesar salad, no croutons, and call it a day.
+I hadn’t been following the exact meal plan (mostly because I don’t love making fish at home, and it included a fair amount of it) but had been sticking to the daily carb count and approximate calorie count.